CavernCrawlers/CavernCrawlers.github.io/MagicalArts.md

 When casting a spell, the caster may choose to roll any number of **invocation dice** in order to try to meet or exceed the **spell difficulty**.
 Any dice showing their ‘1’ or ‘2’ faces are **expended** from the pool (though still counted toward the casting result) and cannot be used again until **recovered**.

 #### Exhausting Magic
 If a spellcaster finds themselves in need of a quick boost of magical energy, they may add their **Skill bonus** to their **Invocation Roll** by gaining 1 level of [Exhaustion](Combat.md#Exhaustion).
+This may be done as a [Free Action](Combat.md#free%20actions).

 #### Magical Focus
-Each spellcaster constructs an item as part of their apprenticeship.
-This item helps the mage in focusing and controlling their magic.
-A magical focus must be an item that the spellcaster holds in their hand(s) and is obviously magical in nature (often covered in sigils and glyphs).
-While the magical focus is in hand, the magician may reroll a number of invocation dice equal to 1/2 their Skill Bonus (rounded up).
+While a spellcaster has their magical focus is in hand, and if that focus has the proper sigils carved into it, the spellcaster may roll d8s instead of d6s for their invocation dice.

-*Example: A 5th level Rogue-Spellcaster has a Skill Bonus of +3.
-Each time they cast a spell, they may reroll 2 of their Invocation Dice.*
+*Example: A 5th level Spellcaster wishes to cast the Fireball spell (Tier 3), so the difficulty is 9+.
+Normally, they would roll up to 5d6 to cast the spell (probably using 3 to be on the safe side).
+However, if they have the Fire sigil carved into their magical focus, they would roll d8s and thus would be reasonably safe rolling only 2 dice to cast the spell (thus reducing the chance of a [Mishap](#mishaps)).*

 ### Spell Difficulty
 A spell’s **difficulty** is equal to 3 times the rank at which it is cast.  **Cantrips**, being Rank 0, are difficulty zero than thus do not need an invocation roll unless cast at a higher rank.